guixianjin/noisy_label_papers/README.md

 The following list is mainly arranged according to the publishing sites.
-For chronological order please see [Chronological Order](https://github.com/guixianjin/noisy_label_papers/blob/master/README2.MD).
+For chronological order, please see [Chronological Order](https://github.com/guixianjin/noisy_label_papers/blob/master/README2.MD).